splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/03-files-systems.md

 This organisation results in files and folders creating a tree structure, much like a family tree.
 This similarity has resulted in the use of metaphors based on genealogy and family relationships to describe file systems.
 For example, the files and folders within a folder are called that folder's *children*, and a folder can be referred to as the *parent* of the files and folders it contains.

 You can picture this as a hierarchy.
 The file system starts with a folder we call the **root** of the file system.
-It is the one folder that does not have a **parent**.
+It is the one folder that does not have a parent.
 The name "root" comes from the tree analogy, as the root folder is the point from which all other folders "grow".

-**TODO Add image showing labeling root, parent and child**
+**TODO Add image showing labeling root, parent and child -- mention that we draw trees top-down, not bottom up**

 As a user, you need a way of indicating which file you want to use.
 This means that each file must be uniquely identifiable.
 To achieve this, files and folders must have a unique name within their parent folder.
-If you move a file with the same name into a folder, it will replace the existing file, losing all the data associated with the file that has been replaced.
-You have probably already encountered this restriction during your normal computer use.
+If you move a file into a folder that already contains a file with the same name, the file you moved will replace the existing file and you will lose all the data associated with the file that has been replaced.
+You have probably already encountered this during your normal computer use.

 ### Paths

-To identify a file within the file system, you can list the **path** to follow from the root to the file you are identifying.
+To identify a file within the file system, you can list the **path** to follow from the root to the file.
 The path is an ordered list of folders, separated by `/`.
-For example, `/home/multitool/Documents/code/program1.cs` is the path you take starting at the *root* of the file systems.
-First, you go into the *home* folder, then into the *multitool* folder within *home*, followed by Documents folder, and code folder.
-The last element on the path is the *program.cs* file.
-Here we can see that *Documents* folder is the parent of the *code* folder, and *multitool* folder is the parent of the *Documents* folder.
+For example, `/home/multitool/Documents/code/program1.cs` is a path to the file "program1.cs".
+It describes that the file can be located by starting from the root of the file system, then travelling into the *home* folder, then into the *multitool* folder within *home*, followed by *Documents* folder, then the *code* folder.
+The last element on the path is the *program.cs* file itself.
+Here we can see that *Documents* folder is the parent of the *code* folder, and the *multitool* folder is the parent of the *Documents* folder.

 :::tip[Where does it start?]

-The root of the file system is the `/` folder - as this lists no folders in this path.
+The root of the file system is the `/` folder.
+Therefore, `/` on its own is a valid path!
+It is also why the path in our example starts with `/`, to indicate that we are starting from the root.
 :::

 :::caution
 To be different, Windows uses `\` to separate folders.
 This can be more challenging to program with as `\` also has a special meaning in many programming languages.
 :::